Don't Forget to Zest!

 About the Author:

-Deborah Tukua is the editor of Journey to Natural Living and the author of Naturally Sweet Blender Treats: 55 Fresh From the Blender Recipes.
-She is a freelance writer for the Farmers' Almanac, Ultimate H2O Solutions, and Chiropractic Economics magazine, and author of the book, Marketing Strategies for Chiropractic Success.
+Deborah Tukua is the editor of Journey to Natural Living, and Ultimate H2O Solutions.
+She is author of the books, Naturally Sweet Blender Treats: 55 Fresh from the Blender Recipes, and Marketing Strategies for Chiropractic Success, and a longtime writer for the Farmers' Almanac.

 Welcome to Journey to Natural Living.
 Join us on the journey as we share articles, recipes, and tips to empower you to live a healthy, proactive lifestyle.